harrydehix/vhdl-cheatsheet/README.md

   when "10" => b <= "0010";
   when "11" => b <= "0001";
   when others => b <= "0000"; -- fallback case
-end case;
+  -- when others =>; -- commonly used to do "nothing" end case;
 ```